joaotav/joaotav/README.md

 - I take pride in tackling coding challenges that push the boundaries of my knowledge.

-- Recently, my research has been focused on improving cross-chain communication and contributing to the IBC protocol (https://github.com/cosmos/ibc).
+- Recently, my work has been focused on cross-chain communication and contributing to the IBC protocol through research and engineering (https://github.com/cosmos/ibc).

 <div align="center">